 Of those who had seen pornography online

-- A greater proportion of boys (44%) wanted to emulate pornography than the proportion of girls (29%).
+- A greater proportion of boys (44%) said that pornography had given them ideas about the types of sex they wanted to try than girls (29%).

 - Repeated viewing of online pornography may have a desensitising effect with young people feeling less negative over time and generally less anxious or disgusted by what they are seeing.

 - From a list of 14 statements about the pornography they had seen, children were most likely to agree that pornography was unrealistic and least likely to agree that pornography was informative or educational.

 - Young people wanted to be able to find out about sex and relationships and about pornography in ways that were safe, private and credible